IBM/StorageScaleVagrant/libvirt/README.md

 nodes are configured with well known SSH keys.
 This is a security exposure for production environments.

-## SpectrumScale_base.box - A Vagrant box optimized for Storage Scale
+## StorageScale_base.box - A Vagrant box optimized for Storage Scale

 The virtual machines are based on the [official Vagrant CentOS/8 boxes](https://app.vagrantup.com/centos/boxes/8).
 Storage Scale requires a couple of additional RPMs.
 We create a custom